vonfalk/storm-javavis/doc/03-Basic_Storm/06-Patterns.md

 }
 ```

-It is also possible to insert a variable number of parameters into a parameter list using `@name` or
+It is also possible to insert a variable number of expressions into a parameter list, an array
-`@expression`.
-In this case, the expression or identifier should evaluate to an array of `Expr`
+initializer or a block using `@name` or `@expression`.
+In this case, the expression or identifier
-objects, which are inserted in the parameter list at the specified position.
+should evaluate to an array of `Expr` objects, which are inserted in sequence at the specified
+location.
 For example:

 ```
 Expr[] e = Expr:[Constant(SrcPos(), 1), Constant(SrcPos(), 2)];